 For a judge: The Honourable Colin Newell (for outer envelope) and Judge Newell (for inner envelope).

-How to address same sex wedding invitations
+How to address to same sex couples

 Wondering how to address wedding invitations for a same sex couple?
 It is similar to other couples, which makes it easy.
 If one person’s parents are paying for the wedding, their name should appear first.
 If both parents are paying equally, or the couple is paying equally, the names are listed in alphabetical order.
 If you are planning a slightly less formal occasion and only want to include first names, you could put them in whichever order comes naturally, like if everyone refers to you as ‘Rachel and Jess’.